 As a mid range rowing machine this JTX Freedom rower is a really good option.
 As it’s name suggests, it uses air powered resistance and comes with 16 different resistance variations.
 We’re starting to get a little bit more in depth with the training with this more expensive rower, compared to the cheaper options, as this one comes with 8 programmes and a wireless heart rate strap that works with the program for the best workout.

 It’s a really solid rowing machine and as it uses air might be a little noisier than some on the market, but if you’re after something that will last a long time, be up high in terms of quality but not with the highest price tag this one is perfect.
 You can see a more in depth review of this model here.

 - wireless heart rate monitor

 - air resistance can be a little noisy

-Perfect for… those wanting a robust, daily use machine but at not too high a priceCheck this product out on Amazon here.
+Perfect for… those wanting a robust, daily use machine but at not too high a priceCheck the JTX rowing machine out on Amazon here.